 Response to a primary metabolic alkalosis

-A primary metabolic alkalosis is initially offset by body buffers and a compensatory respiratory acidosis.
-Increased renal excretion of bicarbonate (through increased filtration of high serum bicarbonate by the glomeruli and active excretion of bicarbonate by type B intercalated cells in the collecting tubules of the distal nephron) rapidly corrects the alkalosis but can be impaired, usually from the primary disease process causing the alkalosis (see below).
+A primary metabolic alkalosis is initially offset by body buffers (not bicarbonate) and a compensatory respiratory acidosis.
+Increased renal excretion of bicarbonate (through increased filtration of the bicarbonate through the glomeruli and active excretion of bicarbonate by type B intercalated cells in the collecting tubules of the distal nephron) and can rapidly correct the alkalosis, particularly when mild or self-limiting.
+This corrective response of the kidney to a primary metabolic alkalosis is frequently impaired, as a consequence of the primary disease process causing the alkalosis, which results in acid and not base excretion by the kidney, thus worsening the alkalosis.

-- Body buffers: Intracellular (lactate, proteins and phosphate) and extracellular (protein) buffers release protons and buffer about ⅓ of the increased bicarbonate.
+- Body buffers: Intracellular (mostly proteins and phosphate, with a little due to hemoglobin and lactate) and extracellular (protein) buffers release protons and buffer about 32% and 1% of the increased bicarbonate, respectively.
+The rest stays in plasma and must be excreted by the kidney.

 - In the PCT, sodium will be passively resorbed with filtered bicarbonate (which is in excess in blood and the glomerular filtrate) rather than chloride, which is depleted.